TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 6/Genesis 6.21.md

 ---

-And take thou unto thee of all food that is eaten, and gather it to thee; and it shall be for food for thee, and for them.
+Take with you of all food that is eaten, and gather it to yourself; and it will be for food for you, and for them."